Comments on "Little ado about everything" by A. Lapi et al. and on cosmological back-reaction: Problems

 \subsection{The noise modelling}

 Given the previous point, if one were to pursue the stochastic description, it would appear that the noise properties could be derived from first principles, e.g.\ by measuring them from N-body simulations.
 However, the authors instead postulate some specific noise parameterisation and then obtain the parameters by fitting to observations.
 The link to the underlying physics is completely lost in this approach.
 Importantly, the finding of an accelerated expansion becomes circular and it is, at best, unclear if this is a physically meaningful outcome.
+In many ways, the approach is similar to fitting a generic dark energy parameterisation like $w_0$, $w_a$ \citep{Chevallier:2000qy,Linder:2002et}, without further explanation of how matter can behave in this way.
+The issue is not phenomenological modelling per se.
+Parameterisations such as $w_0$, $w_a$ are explicitly agnostic about microphysics.
+By contrast, $\eta$CDM claims to derive its behaviour from the standard gravitational dynamics of classical matter alone and, therefore, must remain consistent with the dynamical constraints of that system for which we already have an extremely detailed understanding.